qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

       The Image Decoration Dialog

 #.
 Make sure |checkbox| :guilabel:`Enable Image` is checked.
 #.
-Select a bitmap (i.e. png or jpg) or SVG image using the browse button.
+Select a bitmap (e.g. png or jpg) or SVG image using the :guilabel:`...` :sup:`Browse` button.
 #.
-If you have choosen a parameter enabled SVG than you can also set a :guilabel:`Fill` or :guilabel:`Stroke` color.
-With :guilabel:`Stroke` color you can set the outline color of the SVG image.
+If you have chosen a parameter enabled SVG then you can also set
+   a :guilabel:`Fill` or :guilabel:`Stroke` (outline) color.
-   If you have choosen a bitmap image, the color settings are disabled.
+   For bitmap images, the color settings are disabled.
 #.
 Set a :guilabel:`Size` of the image in mm.
 The width of selected image is used to resize it to given :guilabel:`Size`.
 #.
-Choose where you want to place the image on the map canvas with the :guilabel:`Placement` combo box, the default position is :guilabel:`Top Left`.
+Choose where you want to place the image on the map canvas with the
+   :guilabel:`Placement` combo box.
+The default position is :guilabel:`Top Left`.
 #.
 Set the :guilabel:`Horizontal` and :guilabel:`Vertical Margin from (Canvas) Edge`.
 These values can be set in **Millimeters**, **Pixels** or as a **Percentage** of the width or height of the map canvas.
 #.
 Click :guilabel:`Apply` to verify that it looks as expected and :guilabel:`OK` if you're satisfied.